Helsinki-NLP/prosody/README.md

 # Predicting Prosodic Prominence from Text with Pre-Trained Contextualized Word Representations

+**Update 9 September 2019:**
+* Data files have been modified to include information about the source file in LibriTTS: Instead of an empty line before each sentence, there is now a line with `<file> file_name.txt`.
+* The code in `prosody_dataset.py` has been updated accordingly.

 This repository contains the Helsinki Prosody Corpus and the code for the paper:

 Aarne Talman, Antti Suni, Hande Celikkanat, Sofoklis Kakouros, Jörg Tiedemann and Martti Vainio.
 2019 (forthcoming).
 [Predicting Prosodic Prominence from Text with Pre-trained Contextualized Word Representations](https://arxiv.org/abs/1908.02262). *Proceedings of NoDaLiDa*.